salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

     });
 </script>

-**3D Metaballs are a valuable tool for modeling "blobby shapes", or something that should have an "organic" look.
+**3D Metaballs are a valuable tool for modeling "blobby shapes", or something that should look "organic".
 They could even be used for fake fluid simulations.
-These are some notes on how to render Metaballs in 3D, using ray casting tecniques.**
+In this article, we'll explore how to render Metaballs in 3D, using ray casting tecniques.**

-The interesting series of videos <cite>Metaballism [^1]</cite> of *Alexander Mitzkus* shows the many uses of metaballs in 3D graphics.
+The <cite>Metaballism [^1]</cite> video series by *Alexander Mitzkus* showcases the versatility of metaballs in 3D graphics.

-If you don't have any idea of how to renderer metaballs, I would recommend to read the previous article in the series.
-[Rendering Metaballs in 2D](/post/meta-balls).
+If you're new to metaballs, it's recommended to read the previous article in the series, [Rendering Metaballs in 2D](/post/meta-balls).

-This is not an article on ray tracing, ray marching or shading, so these topics will be covered only superficially.
-Anyway there are a lot of explanatory comments in the linked shader code.

 {{% notice info "Info" %}}
 In this page you'll find some shaders written with [Shadertoy](https://shadertoy.com/ "ShaderToy"), and [Desmos](https://desmos.com/ "Desmos") graphs.